kalen2019/sp/code/c/03-asmVm/qemu/paper/bellard.md

 * [6] Julian Seward et al., Valgrind, an open-source memory debugger for x86-GNU/Linux, http://valgrind.kde.org/.
 * [7] The BYTEmark benchmark program, BYTE Magazine, Linux version available at http://www.tux.org/˜mayer/linux/bmark.html.

+## Notes
-Notes 1x86 CPUs refer to processors compatible with the Intel 80386 processor.
-2This mode is now deprecated because it needs a patched target OS and because the target OS can access to the host QEMU address space.
-3For simplicity, QEMU will in fact implement this behavior of ignoring the code cache invalidation instructions for all supported CPUs.
-4In the x86 case, the virtual CPU cannot retrieve the exact eflags register because in some cases it is not computed because of condition code optimizations.
+* 1 x86 CPUs refer to processors compatible with the Intel 80386 processor.
+* 2 This mode is now deprecated because it needs a patched target OS and because the target OS can access to the host QEMU address space.
+* 3 For simplicity, QEMU will in fact implement this behavior of ignoring the code cache invalidation instructions for all supported CPUs.
+* 4 In the x86 case, the virtual CPU cannot retrieve the exact eflags register because in some cases it is not computed because of condition code optimizations.
 This is not a major concern because the emulated code can still be restarted at the same point in any cases.
-5At the time of writing, QEMU’s support for threading is considered to be immature due to locking issues within its CPU core emulation.
+* 5 At the time of writing, QEMU’s support for threading is considered to be immature due to locking issues within its CPU core emulation.